Path to Space

 • SpaceX has found a business opportunity in flying people and cargo to low Earth orbit and

-• Bigelow Aerospace has a business opportunity in leasing space to corporations and governments in their Orbital Complex and possibly a moonbase and
+• Bigelow Aerospace has a business opportunity in leasing space to corporations and governments in their Alpha Station and possibly a moonbase and

 • Astrobotic Technology may have business opportunities in doing lunar robotic exploration for corporations and governments.